 The base of this recipe is you guessed it – riced cauliflower.
 I feel like I should be buying stock in this stuff!
 Make sure you pick up 5-6 bags and make a batch of these low carb cauliflower waffles or low carb cauliflower everything bagels after you enjoy this chocolate peanut butter low carb oatmeal!
 Because the only thing better than breakfast for dinner is breakfast for dinner multiple nights in a row!
-You will also need a chocolate protein powder, I used Vega Performance Protein but you can use whatever your favorite brand is!
+You will also need a chocolate protein powder, I used a vegan protein powder but you can use whatever your favorite brand is!
 Just be sure you start with only 1/2 cup of dairy free milk and add more as it’s needed for your particular brand!

 Check out how easy this is to make in the video below and make sure to check out this coconut peanut butter green smoothie bowl.